We Invite You

 An outstanding artifact of the Anti-slavery and Underground Railroad period, The Stephen and Harriet Myers Residence, located at 194 Livingston Avenue in Albany, New York reflects Underground Railroad history from the perspective of Stephen Myers as a man enslaved in NYS and from the perspective of Black abolitionists.
 Stephen and Harriet Myers, who lived in this building in the mid-1850’s, were the central Underground Railroad activists in the Capital Region.

-Masks are required at all times when visiting The Myers Residence and The Myers Residence Campus.
+For those who are NOT vaccinated masks are required at all times when visiting The Myers Residence and The Myers Residence Campus.
+For those who ARE vaccinated, masks are requested but not required.
 Masks are available at The Myers Residence.
-Visitors will be asked to cleanse their hands with hand sanitizer upon entry and leave complete contact information in case the need for contract tracing arises.
+Hand sanitizer is available throughout The Residence.
+Complete contact information will be collected in the Guest Sign-In Register in case the need for contact tracing arises.

 Children 5-12 years: $5